Number Ones (Michael Jackson album): Background

 In 2003, Sony released Number Ones, which was different from Greatest Hits: HIStory, Volume I in several ways.
-The latter sold over 5 million copies, comprised fifteen singles (fourteen of them Billboard Hot 100 Top 10 hits): three from Off the Wall, five from Thriller, four from Bad and three from Dangerous.
+The former sold over 5 million copies, comprised fifteen singles (fourteen of them Billboard Hot 100 Top 10 hits): three from Off the Wall, five from Thriller, four from Bad and three from Dangerous.
 The versions of those songs were included exactly as they appeared on the original albums, whereas Number Ones included radio edits, single versions, and new edits.
 Number Ones also offered singles from the second disc of HIStory: Past, Present and Future, Book I, plus the title track from Blood on the Dance Floor: HIStory in the Mix and "You Rock My World", the hit single from Invincible.
-The album also included two other tracks: "Break of Dawn" (a song from Invincible that Jackson planned to release as a single) and the new, previously unreleased single, "One More Chance", which became the final hit single during his lifetime.
+The album also included two other tracks: "Break of Dawn" (an album track from Invincible) and the new, previously unreleased single, "One More Chance", which became the final hit single during his lifetime.
 The beat-heavy ballad "One More Chance", which was written for Jackson by R. Kelly, was recorded for this collection.
-The U.S. release also included another track, a live rendition of "Ben".
+The U.S. release also included another track, a 1981 live rendition of "Ben" from the Epic release The Jacksons Live!.
+"Ben" reached the number one position in 1972 on Motown, and became Jackson's first number one single in the United States as a solo artist.

 There were four covers for the Number Ones album: a pose from the "Bad" music video, a pose from a photo session for the "Off the Wall" album cover, a pose where he is suspended on his toes while performing "Billie Jean", and the final cover shows him holding his signature fedora, in the midst of a kick (from "Black or White").